Voice & Tone

 • Lead with vulnerability then value

-• Back claims with research (cite studies)
+• Back claims with research (cite studies — prose can show its work)

 • Give ONE actionable tip per piece